rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-sample.md

 ## Run the sample locally

+Build the sample and run it in a local [Jetty](http://www.eclipse.org/jetty/) container:

 ```bash
 cd hello-world-java
 mvn package jetty:run
 ```

-Browse to http://localhost:8080/index.jsp and verify that the app is running.
+Browse to http://localhost:8080/index.jsp to verify that the app is running.

 >[!div class="step-by-step"]
 [**Deploy to App Service** &rarr;](get-started-appservice.md)